-Because software development processes are brain- and collaborative-intensive, comprising some tedious activities, gamification can help making such activities more fun and attractive [26].
+Because software development processes are brain- and collaborative-intensive, comprising some tedious activities, gamification can help making such activities more fun and attractive (Pedreira et al. 2015).
 Some research has already been conducted in this field, with different focus.
-Some authors tackle the main subject by discussing and proposing methodologies to apply gamification in software engineering [9, 25] and to foster software process improvement initiatives [8, 13, 14].
-Additionally, the authors of a literature review about the use of gamification in software development processes concluded that, despite the many gamified tools to support different activities, no tool supports the whole process [16].
-Closely related, a framework mapping collaboration issues affecting software development teams with target behaviors and game elements to mitigate those issues was proposed [3].
-Moreover, some works are targeted to specific software development processes, like the gamification of a version control system to encourage Computer Science students to commit more frequently [31] and a reputation system to improve the quality of collaboratively written code through documentation [28].
+Some authors tackle the main subject by discussing and proposing methodologies to apply gamification in software engineering (Dubois and Tamburrelli 2013: Passos et al. 2011) and to foster software process improvement initiatives (Dorling and McCaffery 2012; Herranz et al. 2014, 2015).
+Additionally, the authors of a literature review about the use of gamification in software development processes concluded that, despite the many gamified tools to support different activities, no tool supports the whole process (Lombriser and van der Valk 2011).
+Closely related, a framework mapping collaboration issues affecting software development teams with target behaviors and game elements to mitigate those issues was proposed (Castro 2016).
+Moreover, some works are targeted to specific software development processes, like the gamification of a version control system to encourage Computer Science students to commit more frequently (Singer and Schneider 2012) and a reputation system to improve the quality of collaboratively written code through documentation (Prause et al. 2012).
 Finally, some studies directly address the application of gamification in agile development and Scrum.
-McClean added a lottery element to the agile process: practitioners could win a reward, and their chances increased with the number of tasks completed [20].
-Yilmaz and O'Connor proposed an integrated gamification approach for Scrumban, where practitioners received points and badges for finishing tasks and helping each other [38].
-Loriggio presented a methodology for teaching Scrum, supported by gamification and other theories [17]. Češka prototyped a gamified app to support Scrum development, composed by game elements like points, badges, and progression [4].
-Scrum Hero is a gamification framework to support Scrum software development projects' management, based on game elements like narrative, quests, and rewards [32].
+McClean added a lottery element to the agile process: practitioners could win a reward, and their chances increased with the number of tasks completed (McClean 2015).
+Yilmaz and O'Connor proposed an integrated gamification approach for Scrumban, where practitioners received points and badges for finishing tasks and helping each other (Yilmaz and Connor 2016).
+Loriggio presented a methodology for teaching Scrum, supported by gamification and other theories (Loriggio et al. 2013). Češka prototyped a gamified app to support Scrum development, composed by game elements like points, badges, and progression (Češka 2016).
+Scrum Hero is a gamification framework to support Scrum software development projects' management, based on game elements like narrative, quests, and rewards (Souza et al. 2016).

-While only the last group of works directly address gamification for agile/Scrum, we can learn from them all, as they target the same players (i.e., practitioners).
-Overall, these works lack a proper empirical validation in the industry: some are just conceptual proposals; others are only evaluated with qualitative methods; and others are evaluated in alternative contexts (like education) using samples too small and time frames too short to support important conclusions.
+While only the last group of works directly address gamification for agile/Scrum, we can learn from all of them, as they target the same players (i.e., practitioners).
+In general, these works lack a proper empirical validation in the industry: some are just conceptual proposals; others are only evaluated with qualitative methods; and others are evaluated in alternative contexts (like education) using samples too small and time frames too short to support important conclusions.
 Furthermore, proposed solutions did not go far beyond the simplest elements (like points and badges) and are not integrated in the tools practitioners use daily.

-All in all, while gamification studies to increase Scrum adoption are emerging, there is much room for growth, namely regarding diversity of game elements and empirical validations in industry.
+Summing up, while gamification studies to increase Scrum adoption are emerging, there is much room for improvements, namely regarding diversity of game elements and empirical validations in industry.

-Apart from research, some commercial tools, like Jiraffe1 and GetBadges2, are available, but there are no studies publicly available evaluating the application of these tools in industry.
+Apart from research, some commercial tools, like Jiraffe1 and GetBadges2, are available, but there are no studies publicly available evaluating the application of these tools in industry context.

-3. Proposal
+Proposal

-To make Scrum techniques more fun and engaging for practitioners, while trying to fill the literature gaps, this study proposes a gamification solution.
-As gamification design should be supported by some kind of process, this solution was designed by following 6D Framework, an iterative game design process composed by six steps [35], as it is one of the most mentioned and more complete frameworks to formalize the gamification design process [22].
+This study proposes a gamification solution to make Scrum techniques more fun and engaging for practitioners, while attempting to fill the gaps of existent literature.
+As gamification design should be supported by some kind of process, this solution was designed by following 6D Framework, an iterative game design process composed by six steps (Werbach and Hunter 2012), as it is one of the most mentioned and more complete frameworks to formalize the gamification design process (Mora et al. 2015).

-3.1.
 Define Objectives